 How to Become a Web Developer

-UPDATE: Check out a more recent post on the best way to learn to programming for beginners.
+UPDATE: Check out a more recent post how to become a programmer in 2017 or the best way to learn to programming for beginners.

 So you want to become a web developer?
 Smart move.
 The web is a growth industry and I don't know of any university curriculum that adequately prepares people for this career.
 A good web developer can pull in well more than the median annual wage and job benefits and promotion opportunity are great.